Welcome to today's edition of the Rush 24-7 podcast.

 None of this is complicated.

-I I pity these poor military guys are standing up there.
+I pity these poor military guys.

-You can see on their faces at these press conferences it's difficult to suffer fools.
+You can see on their faces at these press conferences, it's difficult to suffer fools.

-And they just want to lash out and say, You idiot.
+And they just want to lash out and say, you idiot, you are stuck on stupid.

-They all want to be General Honore from New Orleans.
+They all want to be General Honoré from New Orleans.

-You're stuck on stupid.
+You're stuck on stupid, but no.

 Have to be politically correct.